haacked/haacked.com/_posts/2019/2019-06-01-github-for-dummies.markdown

 excerpt_image: https://user-images.githubusercontent.com/19977/58595462-9400ec00-8225-11e9-8df5-b1c60312f9c6.jpg
 ---

 Millions of years ago, Zach Holman gave a great talk about [How GitHub uses GitHub to build GitHub](https://zachholman.com/talk/how-github-uses-github-to-build-github/).
 The talk focused a lot on GitHub's approach to coordinating work on [github.com](https://github.com/).
 But the way GitHub uses GitHub goes beyond code.
 It uses GitHub to not only build github.com, but GitHub company.
 For example, the employee handbook is in a GitHub repository.
 This makes it easy to suggest corrections and changes and see a history of its changes.
+Note that pull requests to suggest unlimited ice cream will be rejected.

 During my nearly seven year stint at GitHub, I immersed myself in this way of working.
 It is a powerful way to coordinate the activities of distributed teams.
 Having worked this way for so long, I started to assume lots of teams work this way.
 This is the blindness of being in an echo chamber.